gavinlyonsrepo/cylon/Readme.md

 ﻿Cylon
 -----
 25-06-16 glyons glyons66@hotmail.com
-Version 2.0-8 see changlog.md for version control.
+See changlog.md for version control.
 Arch Linux distro maintenance  Bash script.
 Aur package name = cylon
 The goal was to create a script to do as much maintenance,